scy-phy/droneDeprivation/README.md

 ## detection_eval folder
-contains the data and scripts for the comparison with prior work detectors including the reulsts of Section 7.1
+contains the data and scripts for the comparison with prior work detectors including the results of Section 7.1

 ## attack synthesis folder
 contains the code for the attack synthesis framework